-Form I-551 Alien Registration Receipt Card (for permanent resident aliens) Form I-94 Arrival-Departure Record with no annotation accompanied by: Form I-94 Arrival-Departure Record annotated with one of the following: A final court decision granting asylum (but only if no appeal is taken); "Admitted as a Refugee Pursuant to Section 207" • A letter from a USCIS asylum officer granting asylum (if application is filed • "Section 208" or "Asylum" on or after 10/1/90) or from a USCIS district director granting asylum • "Section 243(h)" or "Deportation (application filed before 10/1/90); stayed by Attorney General" A court decision granting withholding of deportation; or "Paroled Pursuant to Section 221 (d)(5) of the USCIS" A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90).
+- Form I-94 Arrival-Departure Record with no annotation accompanied by: - A final court decision granting asylum (but only if no appeal is taken); - A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS district director granting asylum (application filed before 10/1/90); - A court decision granting withholding of deportation; or - A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90).

 Form I-688 Temporary Resident Card annotated "Section 245A" or "Section 210".

 Form I-688B Employment Authorization Card annotated "Provision of Law 274a.
 12(11)" or "Provision of Law 274a.12".

-A receipt issued by the USCIS indicating that an application for issuance of a replacement document in one of the above listed categories has been made and the applicant's entitlement to the document has been verified; or Other acceptable evidence.
+- A receipt issued by the USCIS indicating that an application for issuance of a replacement document in one of the above listed categories has been made and the applicant's entitlement to the document has been verified; or - Other acceptable evidence.
 If other documents are determined by the USCIS to constitute acceptable evidence of eligible immigration status, they will be announced by notice published in the Federal Register